alexi.sh

 Step 3: Kill switch test

-With VPN active and a browser tab open running continuous DNS queries (dnsleaktest.com extended test on repeat), abruptly disconnect the VPN client — not via the graceful disconnect button, but by disabling the VPN adapter or blocking it at the firewall level.
-Within 5 seconds: DNS queries should stop, not fall back to the ISP resolver.
+Keep the VPN active.
+Open a browser tab running continuous DNS queries (dnsleaktest.com extended test on repeat).
+Now disconnect the VPN client abruptly.
+Do not use the graceful disconnect button.
+Instead, disable the VPN adapter or block it at the firewall level.
+Within 5 seconds, DNS queries should stop, not fall back to the ISP resolver.
 If fallback occurs, the kill switch is not enforcing.

 Step 4: Sandboxed browser test

 Repeat the test in a browser profile with no extensions and default settings.
-Extensions like uBlock Origin mask WebRTC and DNS behavior that may exist in the base browser.
-Testing the raw browser reveals what a user without protective extensions is exposed to on the same VPN setup.
+Extensions like uBlock Origin can mask WebRTC and DNS behavior that still exists in the base browser.
+Testing the raw browser shows what a user without protective extensions is exposed to on the same VPN setup.

 Step 5: Browser-isolated DoH test